Plinkon/PlinkonHub/README.md

 _____
 **_INSTALL INSTRUCTIONS:_**

-1. Copy the code in the description for any version. _**(Do not copy the code in the PlinkonHub.lua file!
-Go into a version and copy that code)**_
+1. Copy the code in the description for any version.

 2. Go into your executor and paste the code
 (See bottom of page for supported executors)